 The windup sets the system in motion.
 This is where the throw begins, so it is critical for the athlete to understand the purpose and the importance of the windup.
 Newton's first law states, "an object at rest tends to stay at rest until acted on by an outside force".
 After the initial setup of the throw, it is the windup that provides the force that gets the discus/system moving.

 As the discus is wound back, it is important to remember the rhythm of the throw.
 There should be a slow to fast rhythm, so the windup should be the slowest portion of the throw.
+It is important for the right handed thrower to keep the right foot firmly planted or anchored down throughout the windup.
+This will allow for a more controlled and balanced windup, while positioning the thrower to shift left as the discus comes forward.
+Both arms should be held out long and perpendicular to the body, and be 180 degrees apart relative to one another.

 How far the disc is wound back is based on thrower preference and flexibility, but is should be understood that the farther the disc is wound back the more kinetic energy is added to the system.
 The disc should not be wound back farther than 180 degrees.
 The head/eyes should remain fixed at 0 degrees during the windup.